tehtris-hub/CpuLimit/README.md

 It then sends the `SIGSTOP` and `SIGCONT` signals to suspend and resume execution in order to obtain the desired CPU usage.

+The project is divided into two Cargo workspace members:

+- `cpulimiter` - a library implementing the functionality
+- `cpulimit` - the executable

 ## Limitations

-- `cpulimit` only supports Linux-based operating systems.
+- only supports Linux-based operating systems.
 - only single-threaded processes are currently supported.
-- the time slice is not configurable yet
+- the time slice is not configurable yet.

 ## License